 - October 9, 2013Insurance Coverage Alert

 While at the University of Massachusetts, Beth was a captain of the women's varsity soccer team and a member of the Student Athletic Advisory Committee.
-She continues to play both competitive and recreational soccer in the Milwaukee area.
-In her remaining spare time, Beth enjoys reading, traveling, downhill skiing and cheering on her favorite Boston sports teams.
+She retired from her soccer career in 2012 after undergoing her 4th knee surgery.
+She traded in her cleats for a road bike and yoga mat.
+In her remaining spare time, Beth enjoys reading, traveling, playing with her dogs, downhill skiing and cheering on her favorite Boston sports teams

 Beth currently volunteers as a "buddy" with the Miracle League of Milwaukee, a baseball league allowing special-needs children to play organized baseball regardless of ability.
-Beth also volunteers with Hunger Task Force at The Farm, which produces fresh fruits and vegetables delivered free of charge to the hungry of Milwaukee.
+Beth also volunteers with Hunger Task Force and participates in the Scenic Shore 150, a 150-mile bike ride raising money for blood cancer research.
 Beth's past volunteer activities include:

 - The Honduras Project, helped build two homes for families in Tegucigalpa, Honduras, Volunteer